 3.3 The Detailed Report #

 In the Detailed report, you’ll immediately notice that it looks very similar to Summary report, only without the “Group By” section.
 Instead, there are individual time entries and their details.

-What makes Detailed report different from Summary report is that you can see and directly edit details of all time entries.
+What makes the Detailed report different from the Summary report is that you can see and directly edit details of all time entries.